Hours of Work Per Week: 40

 This Supportive Independent Living program encourages persons with developmental disabilities to maximize their independence, further develop their unique strengths and enjoy community integration through social, recreational and community activities.

 The Disability Service Worker will support a young adult to gain independent living skills, including assistance with daily living activities (meal preparation, household chores, laundry, etc.) and community access (accessing transportation to educational, recreation and community programs/events).
 They Supportive Independent Living worker also, mentors and advocates for the client and empowers them to be self reliant and confident.

 Ideally, the candidate will support the person-served with accessing the swimming pool and have some sewing skills.

 In Your Role You Will

-• Drive person in care (in your own vehicle) within the community.
+• Drive person in care (in your own vehicle) and supervise/participate with the client in recreational, leisure, vocational (training/employment) activities in the community.

 • Administer medication, first aid if/when necessary.

 *** Prior to confirmation of employment all applicants must provide a current (dated within 6 months of hiring date) Criminal Record Check and Ministry Check.
 These checks can take up to 6 weeks to obtain, please ensure you prepare accordingly.

 As An Ideal Candidate You Possess